ddimitrov-fmi/up-2022-2023/practicum_inf/group 6/Week01-Setup/README.md

 ## Commands for compiling via terminal

 - `g++ $filename` - compiles the code and creates exe with name `a`
-- `a` - runs the exe compiled from the previous command
+- `.\a.exe` - runs the exe compiled from the previous command
 - `g++ $filename -o $exefilename` - compiles the code and creates exe with name `exefilename`